Hydrocodone (By mouth)

 - Do not use this medicine if you have used an MAO inhibitor within the past 14 days.

-- Some foods and medicines can affect how hydrocodone works.
-Tell your doctor if you are using other pain medicine, medicine for depression, or a phenothiazine medicine (such as chlorpromazine, perphenazine, promethazine, prochlorperazine).
+- Some medicines can affect how hydrocodone works.
+Tell your doctor if you are using any of the following:

 - Do not drink alcohol while you are using this medicine.
 Do not take any medicine that contains alcohol.